What is Chin Reduction Surgery?

-With over 20 years of experience as a facial plastic surgeon, Dr Jeremy Hunt has built a reputation in Sydney for his ability to get the best results using the most innovative surgical techniques.
-Join the thousands of happy past patients today by booking a consultation with Dr Hunt at your earliest convenience.
+With over 20 years of experience as a specialist plastic surgeon, Dr Jeremy Hunt aims to get optimal results using different surgical techniques.
+Join the thousands of past patients today by booking a consultation with Dr Hunt at your earliest convenience.

 FAQs about Chin Reduction Surgery

 How can I make my chin less prominent?

 If your chin is projecting too much, then chin reduction surgery is the best way to make it less prominent.
 Chin reduction, or chin trimming, can reshape your chin and make it more feminine.
 The surgery aims to make your chin and jaw go better with the rest of your facial features.

 How long do the results of chin reduction last?

 A chin reduction is regarded as permanent.
 The removed bone never comes back.
 However, the facial skin might sag with time, making your chin less-defined.
 A facelift can help restore the original results of your surgery.